Pulp fiction magazine.

 Complete Northwest Novel: Mountie Pulp Fiction Magazine – Harry Sinclair Drago & Other Writers

-While North-West Stories (later retitled North-West Romances) is remembered today as the greatest of the Mountie Pulp Fiction magazines of the heyday of the Northwestern Craze (1910’s to mid-1940’s), other publishers highlighted the popular genre.
-Many traditional Westerns contained yarns of the Northcountry: Mounties, sled dogs, wolves and the Great Northwoods… Two titles dedicated completely to the genre were Real Northwest Adventures and Complete Northwest Novel Magazine.
+Other publishers highlighted the popular genre.
+Many traditional Westerns contained yarns of the Northcountry: Mounties, sled dogs, wolves and the Great Northwoods.
+Two titles dedicated completely to the genre were Real Northwest Adventures and Complete Northwest Novel Magazine.

 Here’s a look at the December 1936 issue of Complete Northwest, editor, Michael Ivan.

-Cover art was by George Gross, a popular commercial artist of magazine covers of the 1930’s to paperback covers in the 80’s.
+Cover art was by George Gross, a popular commercial artist of magazine covers in the 1930’s to paperback covers in the 80’s.

 This issue featured the complete novel CODE OF THE NORTH by Harold Titus.
 “The wind swept in long, savage blasts, driving its cold through layers of wool, through a man’s flesh, straight into his bones…”

-Born in Traverse City, Michigan — even today known for its freshwater beaches, vineyards and northern forests — Harold Titus earned a living as a writer and editor of outdoor stories and was a firm believer in Teddy Roosevelt’s style of Conservation.
+Harold Titus was born in Traverse City, Michigan.
+Known today for its freshwater beaches, vineyards and northern forests.
+Titus earned a living as a writer and editor of outdoor stories.
+And was a firm believer in Teddy Roosevelt’s style of Conservation.

 The short stories “Grist” and “Footprints in the Snow” were both written by Will Jenkins.
-Remembered today mostly for his science fiction as by Murray Leinster, the Virginian Jenkins wrote some great Northwesterns, told with uncommon realism.
+Who is remembered today mostly for his science fiction as by Murray Leinster.
+The Virginian Jenkins wrote some great Northwesterns, told with uncommon realism.
 His “The Driving Force” (Complete Northwest Magazine, July, 1938) was reprinted in Don Hutchison’s SCARLET RIDERS: Pulp Fiction Tales of the Mounties.

 Two posts completed this edition: “The White River Post,” a letters from the readers section, and “Northwest Trading Post,” an editorial column.

-Imagine — being there when this magazine first appeared on the racks.
+Imagine!
+Being there when this Mountie Fiction Magazine first appeared on the racks.
 I would have snatched it up!

 Did you like this Mountie Pulp Fiction Magazine Review?